Austin officials cancel South by Southwest festival

-Festival organizers noted that Austin Public Health had stated as recently as Wednesday that "there's no evidence that closing SXSW or any other gatherings will make the community safer," but that the situation evolved rapidly and they respect officials' decision.
+Festival organizers said in a statement that they were “devastated” by the necessity of the move.

-"We are devastated to share this news with you," the organizers said in their statement. "'The show must go on' is in our DNA, and this is the first time in 34 years that the March event will not take place.
-We are working through the ramifications of this unprecedented situation."
+“'The show must go on' is in our DNA, and this is the first time in 34 years that the March event will not take place.
+We are working through the ramifications of this unprecedented situation,” the organizers said in their statement.

-South By Southwest started in 1987 as a small showcase for up-and-coming bands that turned into an international extravaganza, which now includes movie premieres and performances from major artists.
+The organizers noted that Austin Public Health had stated as recently as Wednesday that “there's no evidence that closing SXSW or any other gatherings will make the community safer.”

+“However, this situation evolved rapidly, and we honor and respect the City of Austin's decision,” the organizers said.

 The announcement comes days after several high-profile companies, including Netflix, tech news outlet Mashable, video-based social media platform TikTok and U.S. chip maker Intel, pulled out of the festival.